singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 28  }
 ```

-The downloadable code attachment provides a more detailed look at these methods, including implemen­tations for the methods shown above.
+The downloadable code attachment provides a more detailed look at these methods, including implementations for the methods shown above.

 **What problems would be  the hardest to solve (or  the most interesting)?**